Juli often overlooks evergreens in summer when they're more like backdrops. But in winter, with snow clinging to them, they're center stage.

 - Growth is generally slow compared to non-evergreens.

-- Life span of many conifers is over 100 years.
+- The life span of many conifers is over 100 years.

 One possible drawback: they may not last as long in urban environments due to poor soil, poor air quality, and watering problems.
 Prevent two of the problems by improving the soil yearly with compost and water during dry spells.

-The table below shows the difference between the two basic types of evergreens.
+The table below shows the difference between the two basic types of evergreens—conifer and broadleaf.

 Needle-like or scale-like foliage